Margaret Pellegrini: Life and career

-Munchkins Walk of fame
+Hollywood Walk of Fame

 Pellegrini was present on November 21, 2007, when the remaining Munchkins were given a star on the Hollywood Walk of Fame.
-She was also named the Grand Marshal of this year's annual "Oz-Stravaganza" parade in Chittenango, New York, but health issues prevented her from attending.
+She was also named the Grand Marshal of that year's annual "Oz-Stravaganza" parade in Chittenango, New York, but health issues prevented her from attending.
 Near the time of her death, she was described as a widowed great-great-grandmother living in Glendale, Arizona, with a room in her house devoted to her treasured Oz collectibles.

 Death

-Pellegrini died on August 7, 2013, in Glendale, Arizona, due to complications from a stroke she had two days earlier.
+Pellegrini died in Glendale, Arizona on August 7, 2013, due to complications from a stroke she had two days earlier.
 She outlived every major cast member of The Wizard of Oz.
 She was 89.
 Her burial is at Holy Cross Cemetery in Avondale, Arizona.